cotodevel/tgds-ramdisk_dldi/README.md

 tgds-ramdisk_dldi

+Update 0.1.2:
+- Remove static DLDI allocation, all compiled objects are ordered the way they should: dynamically, while filling DLDI binary to 16K

+Update 0.1.1:
+-Add ToolchainGenericDS environment and distributed DLDI is generated from it.

+First Release 0.1: Add TGDS Project

 A NEAT ToolchainGenericDS tool.
 Enables Ramdisk DLDI for emulators mapping a FAT16/FAT32 filesystem to GBA's Slot-2.
 DSOrganize, SnemulDS, and TGDS Projects can now mount and work with TGDS Filesystem's DLDI code. devkitARM homebrew working as well!!